Chinese Company Makes You Look Like Ivanka Trump

 This Chinese company can make you look like Ivanka Trump if you’re ready to spend large amounts of cash.
-A lot of the Chinese of have become enthused with the first daughter despite their feelings towards her father.
-They have taken keen interest in her since her father won the elections and a huge number of applications were made in order to use
+A lot of the Chinese have become enthused with the first daughter despite their feelings towards her father.
+They have taken keen interest in her since her father won the election and a huge number of applications were made in order to use.

-This company has managed to trademark Ivanka’s business name and it will give you a promising transformation.
+This company has managed to trademark Ivanka’s business name, and it will give you a promising transformation.

-According to Chinese laws a business is allowed to use foreign names and it has been apparent that a lot of Chinese companies are interested in adding Ivanka’s name to their products.
+According to Chinese laws, a business is allowed to use foreign names, and it has been apparent that a lot of Chinese companies are interested in adding Ivanka’s name to their products.

-Donald Trump finally received the rights to his name in China by the form of a ten year trademark protection for construction services.
-Ivanka is rather popular by comparison and even trended when her daughter Arabella recited a Li Shen’s, ‘Sympathy for the Peasants’ poem.
+Donald Trump finally received the rights to his name in China by the form of a 10-year trademark protection for construction services.
+Ivanka is rather popular by comparison and even trended when her daughter Arabella recited Li Shen’s “Sympathy for the Peasants” poem.

 There are other companies using the businesswoman’s name for their own advantage.
-The companies in China are using her name for a variety of products that range from diet pills to sanitary napkins and well cosmetic surgery firms.
+The companies in China are using her name for a variety of products that range from diet pills to sanitary napkins as well as cosmetic surgery firms.

 Arabella singing a song she learned for #ChineseNewYear.
 Wishing everyone an amazing year to come during these days of celebration. 新年快乐！